Homomorphism complexes, reconfiguration, and homotopy for directed graphs: Neighborhood complexes and other constructions

 In the case of undirected graphs, the fact that bipartite subgraphs of a graph $G$ influences the topology of the neighborhood complex ${\mathcal N}(G)$ allowed Kahle \cite{Kah} to study the behavior of random neighborhood complexes.
-Our Proposition \ref{prop:bipartite} suggests that one can study $\N(G)$ of random directed graphs in a similar way.
+Our Proposition \ref{prop:bipartite} suggests that one can study $\N(G)$ of random digraphs in a similar way.

 We note that Proposition \ref{prop:bipartite} also of course holds for the in-neighborhood complex $\Nin(G)$.
 As an application of these results we obtain a vanishing theorem for homology of neighborhood complexes.
-In what follows we say that a directed graph $G$ is \defi{simple} if there is at most one directed edge between any pair of vertices.
+In what follows we say that a digraph $G$ is \defi{simple} if there is at most one directed edge between any pair of vertices (with loops allowed).